Delirium Vs. Dementia – Understanding The Differences

 Alzheimer’s disease

 Alzheimer’s disease is the most common form of dementia.
-Often, the first signs of Alzheimer’s are changes in memory, thinking, language, or perception.
+Often, the first signs of Alzheimer’s disease are changes in memory, thinking, language, or perception.

 Vascular dementia